KWDB/docs/en/sql-reference/data-type/data-type-relational-db.md

 #### Basic Information

-The TIMESTAMP data type has TIMESTAMP and TIMESTAMPZ variants.
+The TIMESTAMP data type has TIMESTAMP and TIMESTAMPTZ variants.

 TIMESTAMP constants represent specific date and time.
 In general, the TIMESTAMP constants cannot be modified.
 You can express TIMESTAMP constants using the `timestamp 'YYYY-MM-DD HH:MM:SS.SSS'` format, such as `timestamp '2020-02-12 07:23:25.123'`.